repetitioestmaterstudiorum/react-book-online-shop/README.md

-# React Books Online Shop
+# React Books Online Shop Catalog

 The app fetches images from an API and displays them with a lightbox feature.
 It's a PWA.